Ruidoso is surrounded by lakes and streams that provide anglers with a variety of fishing opportunities in the beautiful mountain scenery.

 State and Federal Fishing Waters

-Bonito Creek: This creek feeds Bonito Lake from the mountain terrain, and then runs from Bonito Lake dam on to Fort Stanton and Hondo.
+Bonito Creek: This creek feeds Bonito Lake from the mountain terrain, and then runs from Bonito Lake dam onto Fort Stanton and Hondo.
 Rainbow and Brook Trout can be found in the upper part of Bonito Creek.
-If you fish this watershed, please practice catch and release to help sustain a sustainable quantity of trout in the waters.
+If you fish in this watershed, please practice catch and release to help sustain a sustainable quantity of trout in the waters.

 Carrizo Creek: This creek runs from the Mescalero Lake dam on the reservation, flowing into the Rio Ruidoso near the Chamber of Commerce building.
 The creek is not stocked but contains native Brown Trout.
 Carrizo Creek is Ruidoso’s hatchery and nursery for Brown Trout.
 If you pursue fishing this tributary, please use barbless hooks and handle all fish caught with extreme care, while practicing catch and release.

-Grindstone Reservoir: The lake is a village water reservoir that is open to fishing on a year round basis.
+Grindstone Reservoir: The lake is a village water reservoir that is open to fishing on a year-round basis.
 Summer fishing hours are from sunrise until 10 PM.
 Non-motorized boating is allowed from April 1 to Oct 31.
 A permit is required and is available from The Ruidoso Parks and Recreation office at 535 Resort Drive.
-The lake is stocked frequently on a year round basis.
+The lake is stocked frequently on a year-round basis.
 Ample public parking is available.
-No overnight camping is allowed.
+Parking reservations are required Friday, Saturday, and Sunday during the summer months.
+The Dam House is open seasonally for Kayaks and Paddle Boat rentals.

 Rio Ruidoso River: